panzerdp/dmitripavlutin.com/posts/032-handle-undefined/index.md

 To use a more elegant approach, let's get familiar with a great ES2015 feature called *object destructuring*.

-[Object destructuring](/javascript-object-destructuring/) allows inline extraction of object properties directly into variables and setting a default value if the property does not exist.
+[Object destructuring](/javascript-object-destructuring/) allows inline extraction of object properties directly into variables and sets a default value if the property does not exist.
 A convenient syntax to avoid dealing directly with `undefined`.

 Indeed, the property extraction is better: